A. O. Smith: History

-In 1940, the company acquired Sawyer Electric of Los Angeles, California, a manufacturer of electric motors.
-In 1942, it once again began to produce bomb casings, as well as aircraft propellers, undercarriages, torpedoes, and air flasks.
 By 1945, the company had built 4.5 million bombs, 16,750 sets of landing gear, and 46,700 propeller blades.
 It also built nose frames for the B-25 bomber, water heaters, jeep frames, and components for the atomic bomb project.
 In 1946, it built a 400,000 square foot residential water heater plant in Kankakee, Illinois.
 From this plant, it also made water heaters with the Kenmore name.
 In 1948, it entered the commercial water heater market after acquiring The Burkay Company of Toledo, Ohio.
 In 1949, the company began producing Harvestore, a glass-fused-to-steel silo, targeted at dairy and livestock operations.

 In the 1950s, A. O. Smith acquired Whirl-A-Way Motors of Dayton, Ohio, and consolidated its electric motor manufacturing operations there.
 The motor division later introduced the hermetic motor, a critical component of air conditioning and refrigeration compressors.
 Its water heater division introduced the first glass-lined commercial water heater, the A. O. Smith Burkay B-65, and later the company established a glass fiber division to replace steel in many applications.
 It also expanded into supplying oil field pipe and pipe for service stations, eventually becoming Smith Fiberglass Products in 1986.

 In the early 1960s, the company opened a commercial water heater and boiler plant in Stratford, Ontario, Canada.
 In 1965, the Motor division invented the enclosed canopy, two-compartment motor, a design that improved the reliability in pool pump motors by separating the switching components from the motor windings.
 In 1967, fourth generation Smith family member, Lloyd B. Smith, was elected chairman and chief executive officer of the company.
 By 1969, the company had produced its 10 millionth residential water heater, and by 1972 had expanded to Europe.
 In 1974, the Conservationist line of residential water heaters was introduced.
 In 1976, the Motor division opened a plant in Bray, Ireland, to supply hermetic motors.
 In 1978, A. O. Smith began manufacturing storage tanks, beginning with Aquastore, a glass-fused-to-steel tank.